MakeSchool-Tutorials/2048-SpriteBuilder-Swift/P5-Finishing-Game/content.md

 > [action]
 > Now that we are observing a variable we need to add an *observeValueForKeyPath* method in *MainScene*:
 >
->       override func observeValueForKeyPath(keyPath: String, ofObject object: AnyObject, change: [NSObject : AnyObject], context: UnsafeMutablePointer<Void>) {
+>       override func observeValueForKeyPath(keyPath: String?, ofObject object: AnyObject?, change: [String : AnyObject]?, context: UnsafeMutablePointer<Void>) {
 >           if keyPath == "highscore" {
 >               updateHighscore()
 >           }